maxhr-0x90/TSaMP-Hugo/content/posts/lore/0x0002-where/index.md

 On that note, I will at some point in the future have to look at other attempts on the problem.
-That way I'll --hopefully-- avoid making the same mistakes and learn what path are the most promising.
+That way I'll --hopefully-- avoid making the same mistakes and learn what paths are the most promising.
 The [The P-versus-NP page](https://www.win.tue.nl/~gwoegi/P-versus-NP.htm) should help in this endeavor.

-Finally, as a way to increase the goofiness of my quest, my position on the problem shall be P = NP.
-We still are on a foolish territory so why not go all the way :wink:.
-This, for the time being, will not influence how I work as I'm too much of a neophyte to really know the intrinsic difference.
+Finally, as a way to increase the goofiness of my quest, my conjecture on the problem shall be that P = NP.
+We are on a foolish territory after all, so why not go all the way :wink:.
+This, for the time being, will not influence how I work as I'm too much of a neophyte to really appreciate the intrinsic difference.

-Again, I know the ~~bravery~~ foolishness of my quest.
+Again, I realize the ~~bravery~~ foolishness of my quest.
 But let's remember that fun is of the utmost importance.
 Better not dwell on the details and just press on, shall we ?